How to Get Into Johns Hopkins Medical School

 Humanities, Social and Behavioural Sciences

-Johns Hopkins Medical School places great value on a holistic and accepting view of the complexities of humankind.
+Johns Hopkins medical school places great value on a holistic and accepting view of the complexities of humankind.
 You’re required to have spent at least 24 semester hours, combined, on humanities subjects (e.g., English, History, Philosophy, Arts), social sciences (e.g., Sociology, Political Science), and behavioral sciences (e.g., Psychology, Psychiatry).
 You’ll also need to include two writing-focused classes in any of the above subjects as part of the JHU SOM communication skills requirements.

 Mathematics

 Math is vital for medical practitioners, so a strong foundation in the subject is vital for students.
-The Johns Hopkins Medical School math requirement is a minimum of six semester hours of calculus and/or statistics.
+The Johns Hopkins medical school math requirement is a minimum of six semester hours of calculus and/or statistics.
 The JHU SOM website also strongly recommends applicants take at least one semester of statistics, epidemiology, or both.

 *Note that Johns Hopkins Medical School now accepts online prerequisite courses.
 JHU SOM also accepts AP and IB credits for prerequisites, although these students may have different requirements.